nucypher/nucypher/docs/source/pre_application/cloud_provider_tutorial.rst

     !
 Operator 0x06E11400xxxxxxxxxxxxxxxxxxxxxxxxxxxx1Fc0 is not bonded to a staking provider ...

-These lines will print repeatedly until the Operator is funded with some ETH and bonded to a staking provider.
+These lines will print repeatedly until the Operator is funded with some rinkeby ETH and bonded to a staking provider.
-Send ETH to the operator address that is printed
+Send rinkeby ETH to the operator address that is printed

 Stake and Bond